cagov/caldata-mdsa-training/docs/dbt/cloud.md

     2. Sometimes called the entity layer or concept layer, to emphasize that our marts are meant to represent a specific entity or concept at its unique grain
     3. Use plain English to name the file based on the concept that forms the grain of the mart e.g. `incidents.sql`, `claimants.sql`, `orders.sql`
     4. Wide and denormalized
+    5. Files are saved in a subdirectory usually named "marts" of the models folder

 ### Tour of dbt Cloud user interface